APACTestDrive/Container-Native-Development-with-OKE/LabGuide400.md

   ![](images/400/17.png)

-- The **build** pipeline will be used to build and unit test our application.
-Let's create a new pipeline to store the resulting Docker image in a Docker Hub repository.
+- The **build** pipeline will be used to build your application and the resulting Docker image to Docker Hub repository.
 Click the **Add new pipeline** button.

   ![](images/400/18.png)